AWHP Best Application

 You will connect the AWHP to the existing hydronic heating system and add an oversized buffer tank with a 3-pipe application.
 This will allow the heat pump to do more of the work to the balance point.

-Most of the time you will need a booster boiler for this application.
+Most of the time, you will need a booster boiler for this application.
 If there is an existing boiler onsite you may leave it there and use it.
-If it is gas or electric boilers make sure it is a modulating boiler to maximize the efficiency.
-If it is a cast iron boiler and the homeowner wants to use it make sure they realize it will be at a higher operation cost.
-If it is a newer boiler it may help keep the installation cost lower until a later date to be replaced.
+If it is a gas or electric boiler, make sure it is a modulating boiler to maximize efficiency.
+If the homeowner wants to use a cast-iron boiler, they should be aware that it will incur higher operating costs.
+If it is a newer boiler, it may help keep the installation cost lower until it needs to be replaced.